 Scalability testing is the way to check whether the software can be made to act in such a way, that there is a minimum utilization of memory for generating maximum output.

 If seen clearly, that the entire network is also hardware.
 And it is the most complicated type of hardware which cannot be changed or modified very easily.
 Therefore, there is a necessity to carry out a test which can optimize the use of the network and increase software efficiency as well.

 To carry out this, the software is embedded with different network algorithms, which can sense the traffic of the packets (in case of the web application or servers) and may apply its own logic to use the network efficiently.

 As, stated, that for different types of softwares (online or offline), the hardware requirements are different and the trick required to address those scalable problems is also different from each other.

 Scalability testing is a software testing type in which all those attributes of the software is tested which are responsible for the scalability of the software.
-For a software to be scalable, the software must possess some modules and functions a well an APIs which may make the software scalable.
+For software to be scalable, the software must possess some modules and functions a well as APIs that may make the software scalable.

-There are different attributes which should be kept in mind when we are concern about scalability.
+There are different attributes that should be kept in mind when we are concern about scalability.
 Such as the response time, the load time, efficiency, etc.

 For example, software designed for managing a school with a single campus.
 Suddenly, let the school wants to expand its campus to three different places, now if the current software can be extended to the three different campuses also, we call the software scalable.

-This is only one scope of scalability, there are many other.
+This is only one scope of scalability, there are many others.